 An intensive is a unit of study that is offered over several day-long learning sessions (instead of weekly seminars), and supplemented by online weekly tasks and discussion forums.
 This is especially useful for people who work full-time, or who live outside of Sydney.

 All of our subjects can be studied online.
 Several subjects are also taught in intensive or block mode.
-Please consult the timetable for further information.
 Lecturers will offer online students as close an experience as possible to face to face teaching.
 This may include online lectures or telephone tutorials.

 You can start the program either in semester one, which begins in early March of each year, or semester two, which begins in late July of each year.

 Students enrolled in a Masters in Bioethics undertake a research project over 1 or 2 semesters.
-To enrol in the Masters degree, you must first complete at least 4 units of study in the BETH program at a Distinction or higher level.
+To enrol in the research subjects you must first complete at least 4 units of study in the BETH program with marks at credit or higher level.

 Satisfactorily completing a degree can allow you to apply for subsequent postgraduate research degrees, such as a Doctor of Philosophy (PhD).
 If you think you may be interested in undertaking research, please see the University of Sydney information pages on postgraduate research degrees.

 In most cases, you can take our units as an ILA.
-Please check with the course cordinator of your course first.
+Please check with the course coordinator of your course first.
 They will need to confirm that taking a Bioethics unit as an ILA fits your course requirements.
-If it does, your course cordinator should contact the to request permission for you to take the unit as an ILA.

-Once you have confirmed that you will be attending as an ILA, the UOS coordinator will add you to the class roll and grant you access to the course website.
+Once you have gained permission to study, the UOS coordinator will add you to the class roll and grant you access to the course website.
 They will need your unikey login to add you to the sites, and your student ID number so they can confirm that you have completed the course.

 Our standing policy on assessment for ILA students is that you will be expected to: